+Employee Name:

+Date of Request:

+Department:

+Hire Date:

+Position:

+Phone Number:

-Date of Request: Position: Phone Number: membership in the Western Oregon University Donated Leave p in the Donated Leave Bank is subject to the terms and aining agreement with the Union, Donated Leave Bank, and form, I agree to be governed by said Administrative Policy. esources Office to deduct 8 hours of sick leave annually from mat, to continue enrollment in the Donated Leave Bank, I must leave time determined as necessary to maintain the Leave Bank attions. e from year to year unless and until I provide the Human otice of my intent to discontinue membership.
+I hereby request enrollment for membership in the Western Oregon University Donated Leave Bank effective immediately.

+I understand that my membership in the Donated Leave Bank is subject to the terms and conditions of the collective bargaining agreement with the Union, Donated Leave Bank, and that by signing this application form, I agree to be governed by said Administrative Policy.

+I further authorize the Human Resources Office to deduct 8 hours of sick leave annually from my accrual account.
+I understand that, to continue enrollment in the Donated Leave Bank, I must donate the minimum amount of leave time determined as necessary to maintain the Leave Bank whenever there is a call for donations.

+This authorization shall continue from year to year unless and until I provide the Human Resources Office with written notice of my intent to discontinue membership.

 Employee Signature

-APPENDIX E
+APPENDIX E: Donated Leave Bank Request for Benefit Form